andrewfb/Cinder-Awesomium/README.md

 * Open a command window
 * Switch to the disk containing the Cinder root folder: ```d:```
 * Browse to the Cinder root folder: ```cd path\to\cinder_master```
-* Add the Awesomium block as a submodule: ```git submodule add https://github.com/paulhoux/Cinder-Awesomium.git blocks/Awesomium```
+* Add the Awesomium block to the blocks folder: ```git clone https://github.com/paulhoux/Cinder-Awesomium.git blocks/Awesomium```

 See for more information:
 https://forum.libcinder.org/#Topic/23286000001389463